grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 ### Collect metrics and logs via the Helm chart

 Starting from version `3.0.0`, the Helm chart sends metrics to a Prometheus-compatible server and sends logs to a Loki cluster.
 The chart can also scrape additional metrics from kube-state-metrics, kubelet, and cAdvisor.
-No node_exporter metrics are collected by the chart.
-For more information
-about node_exporter, see [Additional resources metrics]({{< relref "requirements.md#additional-resources-metrics" >}}).
+The Helm chart does not collect node_exporter metrics.
+For more information about node_exporter, see [Additional resources metrics]({{< relref "requirements.md#additional-resources-metrics" >}}).

 The Helm chart uses the Grafana Agent operator.
 Due to how Helm works, before it can use the operator, you need to